Whether it be warm up sets or headline gigs, DJs in Ireland; from here or that play here, don’t get enough time to showcase their skills.

 From the DJs perspective, one hour sets can go two ways.
 They almost need more preparation than any 3 or 4 hour set because with such limited time, you must know where you’re going to go from the off.
-Of course this does differentiate the good from the great to some degree, because there will be those that’ll spend hours crafting their set in order for it to dazzle whoever is in attendance, but for a large part of warm up DJs, they won’t have had the experience of playing in front of large crowds to put the work in before they hit play.
+Of course, this does differentiate the good from the great to some degree, because there will be those that’ll spend hours crafting their set in order for it to dazzle whoever is in attendance, but for a large part of the warm up DJs, they haven’t had the experience of playing in front of large crowds to put the work in before they hit play.

-While in essence they may seem like useful learning slots, one hour slots don’t really give DJs an opportunity to breath when they start out, which could well hamper their development as they progress.
-It’s great to see people get a chance and long may it continue, but for the DJ’s sake it’d be better to see them given more time to develop their own style and following through longer sets rather than solely through one hour slots.
+While in essence, they may seem like useful learning slots, one hour slots don’t really give DJs an opportunity to breath when they start out, which could well hamper their development as they progress.
+It’s great to see people get a chance and long may it continue, but for the DJ’s sake, it’d be better to see them given more time to develop their own style and following through longer sets rather than solely through one hour slots.

-You have to take into consideration the fact that each room closes at 5am at their earliest, and that the entire venue is up and running from 8pm, so it mightn’t be the most relevant comparison, but it’s pretty obvious that longer sets are the best way to go about it.
+You have to take into consideration the fact that each room closes at 5am at their earliest, and that the entire venue is up and running from 8pm, so it won’t be the most relevant comparison, but it’s pretty obvious that longer sets are the best way to go about it.

-Festivals like Life, Higher Vision and Forbidden Fruit all gave us the chance to see some of our favourite acts for extended periods of time and that more than helped spread the electronic music bug to plenty of people that wouldn’t have been interested in the past.
+Festivals like Life, Higher Vision and Forbidden Fruit all gave us the chance to see some of our favorite acts for extended periods of time and that more than helped spread the electronic music bug to plenty of people that wouldn’t have been interested in the past.

 Lineups full of Irish and international talent are most definitely important for the growth of electronic music in Ireland and beyond, but for both the experience of the fans and DJs themselves, especially here at home, less is most definitely more, in the end of the day DJs are DJs and promoters are promoters, so let the DJs have adequate time to do their job.